-- Where relevant and eligible, form VQ/SC Application for special consideration Vocational qualifications will be completed and submitted to the awarding body - Private candidates - Any private candidate entered by the centre must liaise with the Examinations Officer (not the awarding body) regarding any application for special consideration
+- Where the learner's circumstances are eligible, form 10 or form VQ/SC Application for special consideration Vocational qualifications will be completed and submitted to the awarding body. - Any private candidate entered by the centre must liaise with the Examinations Officer (not the awarding body) regarding any application for special consideration.